sourcegraph/handbook/content/departments/talent/internship-program.md

 We do not limit our internships to just students - we welcome all qualified applicants, including incoming college seniors, graduating seniors, graduate students, people without a degree, or individuals looking to make a career change.

-A full time position may be possible depending on performance and what roles are open at the end of the internship, but it is not guaranteed.
+## Information for Candidates

 ### Open Positions

 We will be hiring for interns across various business departments.
 Recruiting will begin in February 2022 and our open roles can be found on our [Careers Page](https://boards.greenhouse.io/sourcegraph91?gh_src=c685479c4us).

-#### Job Boards we’re Using
+### Job Boards we’re Using

 - [LinkedIn](https://www.linkedin.com/jobs/search/?keywords=sourcegraph)
 - [Glassdoor](https://www.glassdoor.com/Overview/Working-at-Sourcegraph-EI_IE1356770.11,22.htm)
 - [Indeed](https://www.indeed.com/cmp/Sourcegraph?from=mobviewjob&tk=1fqti3gmuu2b6800&fromjk=e815aae4e6537634&attributionid=mobvjcmp)

-## Information for Candidates

 ### Compensation, Perks, and Equipment

 #### Compensation

-Varies by role, not location.
 Prior to opening internship roles, our compensation offers are approved and finalized by our finance team.
 Your recruiter will discuss our compensation offer with you in your recruiter screen.

+We pay competitively because we want to hire the best people and we want our teammates to be focused on helping Sourcegraph succeed, not worrying about paying bills.
+Internships will be paid and follow the same logic as our standard [Compensation Philosophy](../../benefits-pay-perks/pay-expenses/compensation/index.md#philosophy).

 #### Perks